morganthomas/winning-arguments/winning-arguments.md

 TODO

 We are left in an apparently awkward position.
 We have committed ourselves to a positive project of learning how to win arguments and seek the truth about any topic.
-However, we have just denied any ambition to achieve knowledge.
+However, we have just denied any ambition to achieve knowledge as a result of arguments in this text.
 How can we reconcile these apparently contradictory positions?

 TODO